 You've got to stay ahead of this.
 By the time you actually have multidrug resistant organisms spreading around the world, or by the time the next pandemic virus is here, you're playing catch up.
 It's too late.
 So you need to have those drugs being developed and tested ahead of time.

 The term “clinical evidence” can be a lot of things.
 To me the quality of the evidence is key.
-For COVID in particular, where the natural history is so poorly understood, you can only get a robust answer to questions about safety and efficacy by doing well-designed and rigorously conducted clinical trials, so you have high-quality, unbiased clinical evidence that comes out of it.
+For COVID in particular, you can only get a robust answer to questions about safety and efficacy by doing well-designed and rigorously conducted clinical trials, so you have high-quality, unbiased clinical evidence that comes out of it.

 In critical care, when you make an intervention like trying an experimental drug and the outcome is not good, you tend to blame the disease and say, “Ah, that patient was so sick.
 It's not that the drug didn't work, it's that there was nothing that we could do for that patient.”